Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 **Create variant set**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to cancel creating a variant set, close the *Create variant set* view and return to the variant sets list.
+  Click this button to close the *Create variant set* view and return to the variant sets list.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* fields are displayed.
 The languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.